Einstein Probe discovery of EP J171159.4-333253: an eclipsing neutron star low-mass X-ray binary with clocked bursts: Data analysis and results

 \subsubsection{Ratio of accretion energy to thermonuclear energy}

 The above spectral-timing analysis allowed us to evaluate another key parameter, the ratio between the accretion energy released in the interval between two consecutive bursts and the thermonuclear energy released during the second burst ($\alpha$).
 Among the 16 bursts detected, there are only three pairs of bursts that were consecutive, i.e., no more bursts likely occurred in between.
 Specifically, the three pairs are bursts No.~4--5, No.~5--6 and No.~9--10, which allowed us to estimate $\alpha$ for bursts No.~5, 6 and 10.
-For each of the three pairs, we performed spectral fitting both for the burst and for the persistent emission between the bursts using the same methods described in Section~\ref{subsubsec:persistent spec} and Section~\ref{subsubsec:burst spec}, and we estimated the bolometric fluxes by extrapolating the best-fit models to the 0.01--100\,keV band.
-For simplicity, we assumed that the burst and persistent emission have the same anisotropy factors. $\alpha$ was then derived as the ratio between the bolometric fluence of the persistent emission and that of the burst.
+For each of the three pairs, we performed spectral fitting both for the burst and for the persistent emission between the bursts using the same methods described in Section~\ref{subsubsec:persistent spec} and Section~\ref{subsubsec:burst spec}, and we estimated the bolometric fluxes by extrapolating the best-fit models to the 0.01--100\,keV band. $\alpha$ was then derived as the ratio between the bolometric fluence of the persistent emission and that of the burst.
 We estimated $\alpha \approx130$ for bursts No.~5 and 6, and $\alpha \approx120$ for burst No.~10.
 The implication of these values is discussed in Section~\ref{subsec:comparison with others}.